dcoales/Thortiq/docs/thortiq_spec.md

 - Index updates on edits/moves and on import.

 ### 7.4 Search Results
+The search results will replace the previously shown nodes in the outline pane.
+Do not keep the current active node in the search results unless it matches the search criteria or is an ancestor of a node that matches the search criteria.

 When search results are shown the following rules should apply.
-- Each node that matches the search results should be shown within its hierarchy i.e. all ancestor nodes should be shown
+- Each node that matches the search results should be shown within its hierarchy i.e. all ancestor nodes should be shown (and should be expanded temporarily if they were collapsed before).
-- If an ancestor node is showing all it's children (because the either all match the search criteria or have descendants that match the search criteria) then it should be shown as fully open
+- If an ancestor node is showing all it's children (because they either all match the search criteria or have descendants that match the search criteria) then it should be shown as fully open
-- If an ancestor is only showing some of its children (because some are filtered out by the search criteria because they don't match the criteria and have no descendants that match the criteria) then the expand contract arrow should point down 45 degrees rather than straight down and the bullet should still have the outer grey circle to show there are hidden nodes.
+- If an ancestor is only showing some of its children (because the others don't match the criteria and have no descendants that match the criteria) then the expand contract arrow should point down 45 degrees rather than straight down and the bullet should still have the outer grey circle to show there are hidden nodes.
 - If you edit a node in the search tree so that it no longer matches the search criteria it should not disappear.
 Once the search has produced its results the search criteria should not be reapplied until the user hits enter again in the search bar.
 - Similarly if you add a new node by hitting return at the end of a search result, the new node should be visible, even if it doesn't match the search results.

-### 6.3 Quick filtering
-- Clicking a tag chip applies a *pane-local* quick filter `tag:tagName` in the search input.
-- Clicking the same tag again toggles the filter off.
-- Multiple tags quick-filter combine with `AND` semantics unless the advanced query specifies otherwise.
+The position of the new node should follow the same rules as currently with the additional note that a partially opened node is treated as a fully opened node when deciding where to put the new node after the user hits enter at the end of the row i.e. it should become a new first child of the partially opened row and should be visible.
+- The user should be able to click the expand / contract arrows to collapse or open nodes in the search results.
+If the user clicks the expand / collapse arrow on a partially opened node it should become fully opened and show all children.
+If the user clicks the arrow again the node should be fully closed.
+Clicking the arrow again should fully open the node again showing all children and so on.

+Because the list of nodes will suddenly change after applying the search, and especially because some nodes will now only show some children and so will be smaller than they were, the Tanstack cache may contain stale sizes causing some nodes to be positioned incorrectly.
+Please check changes made in feat/search-codex for changes made in that branch to address this issue.
+Compare these changes to best practices described online to ensure that Tanstack manages changes in node heights correctly.

+## 8) Backlinks

 ---